Broadened Yu-Shiba-Rusinov states in dirty superconducting films and heterostructures: Introduction

 Another interesting question is the fate of YSR states in superconducting heterostructures, e.g., superconductor/normal-metal/superconductor (SNS) or superconductor/normal-metal (SN) junctions.
 In a clean SNS junction, a magnetic impurity situated in the normal region leads to interesting interplay of YSR states and Andreev levels (see Refs. \cite{Bespalov2018,Bespalov2019} and references therein).
 We are not aware of similar studies of the LDoS near a magnetic impurity in the normal region of superconducting heterostructures in the dirty regime.

 In this paper, we study the LDoS near a solitary classical magnetic impurity in a dirty superconducting film with elastic mean free path, $\ell$, being shorter than the superconducting coherence length, $\xi_{\rm cl}{\gg}\ell$ (see Fig. \ref{Fig:figure1}, left panel).
 Our theoretical analysis is based on the Usadel equation.
 We investigate the energy and spatial profiles of the LDoS.
 In the absence of potential disorder, the YSR state due to a single magnetic impurity yields the delta-function contribution to energy dependence of the LDoS.
 We demonstrate that a potential disorder results in broadening of the delta-function into a peak.
-Its energy width is controlled by the square root of the spreading resistance of the film, see Eq.~\eqref{eq:def:spreading resistance} for the precise definition.
-The broadening of the YSR state seems to be of the order of the variance for the YSR energy due to the potential disorder found in Refs. \cite{Kiendl2017,BurmistrovSkvortsov2018}.
-We find that the effect of a magnetic impurity on the LDoS is significantly affected by the mesoscopic fluctuations of the dimensionless strength of the magnetic impurity caused by potential disorder.
+Its energy width is controlled by the square root of the spreading resistance of the film in the normal state, see Eq.~\eqref{eq:def:spreading resistance} for the precise definition.
+We find that the profile of the LDoS near the YSR energy is significantly affected by modification of multiple scattering on the magnetic impurity due to intermediate scattering on surrounding potential disorder (treated in the Born approximation).
+Surprisingly, the corresponding term in the Usadel equation seems to be analogous to the term which takes into account the effect of the mesoscopic fluctuations of the effective magnetic scattering amplitude in the case of finite concentration of magnetic impurities \cite{BurmistrovSkvortsov2018}.

+Unexpectedly, we find that the potential-disorder-induced broadening of the YSR state at a solitary magnetic impurity seems to be of the order of the variance for the YSR energy which is caused by point-to-point fluctuations of the dimensionless strength of the magnetic impurity due to the potential disorder found in Refs. \cite{Kiendl2017,BurmistrovSkvortsov2018}.
 Additionally, we study how the STM tip applied in vicinity of the magnetic impurity masks the YSR feature in the LDoS.

 Also, we investigate the LDoS near a chain of magnetic atoms situated in the normal region of a dirty SN junction (see Fig. \ref{Fig:figure1}, right panel).
 We find that magnetic impurities increase the LDoS in the vicinity of the YSR energy.
 However, on the contrary to a homogeneous superconductor, the energy controlling the position of the LDoS peak acquires an imaginary part.
 The latter means that magnetic impurities in the normal region of the SN junction result in quasibound states rather than the bound ones.